jasongrimes/grimesit-mm/_pages/about.md

 Before **specializing in web applications**
 I was a **sysadmin** for **Unix**, **Windows**, and early **Linux**, and learned programming in **C, C++** and **Java**.
-Before that I installed computer labs and Internet connections in a dozen cash-strapped public schools first starting out as a network engineer in 1990s Silicon Valley.
+Before that I was a network engineer in 1990s Silicon Valley installing computer labs and Internet connections in a dozen cash-strapped public schools.

 I helped start-up, scale and operate [**ProZ.com**](https://www.proz.com/), now the world’s largest network of professional translators and linguists,